lembn/CLUNKS/README.md

 Furthermore, the program could the go on to execute the statement as many times as it wants with different values and the operation would be much faster because the body of the statment has already been processed.
 This reduces overall parsing time as the preparation on the query is done only once (although the statement is executed multiple times).

 Here is a sample of some of the queries that will need to be used in the program. <br>
 *The examples below will show the statements in a parameterised form.
-It may help to refer to the database diagram [here](README_img/dbschema.png).
+It may help to refer to the database diagram <a href="README_img/dbschema.png" target="_blank">here</a>.
 The examples below will also utilise string formatting syntax where `{}` can be used to inject a variable value into a string.
 There are some queries used in the process described below that will not be identified as they are self-explanatory.*

 ### **User Information Queries:**